linsalrob/PhiSpy/README.md

 If you have new genome, we recommend annotating it using the [RAST server](http://rast.nmpdr.org/rast.cgi) or [PROKKA](https://github.com/tseemann/prokka).
 RAST has a server that allows you to upload and download the genome (and can handle lots of genomes), while PROKKA is stand-alone software.

+### phage_genes

+By default, `PhiSpy.py` uses *strict* mode, where we look for two or more genes that are likely to be a phage in each prophage region.
+If you increase the value of `--phage_genes` that will reduce the number of prophages that are predicted.
+Conversely, if you reduce this, or set it to `0` we will overcall mobile elements.

+When `--phage_genes` is set to `0`, `PhiSpy.py` will identify other mobile elements like plasmids, integrons, and pathogenicity islands.
+Somewhat unexpectedly, it will also identify the ribosomal RNA operons as likely being mobile since they are unlike the host's backbone!

+### color

+If you add the `--color` flag, we will color the CDS based on their function.
+The colors are primarily used in [artemis](https://sanger-pathogens.github.io/Artemis/) for visualizing phage regions.

+### file name prefixes

+By default the outputs from `PhiSpy.py` have standard names.
+If you supply a file name prefix it will be prepended to all the file so that you can run `PhiSpy.py` on multiple genomes and have the outputs in the same directory without overwriting each other.

 ### gzip support